-Brook Greenberg (B.A.
+Brook Greenberg, Q.C.
+(B.A.
 (Carleton University), LL.B.
 (UBC)) is a partner in the Litigation and Dispute Resolution Department of Fasken Martineau DuMoulin LLP in Vancouver.
 His litigation practice focuses on Commercial, Banking, Construction and Forestry Litigation.
 Prior to joining Fasken Martineau DuMoulin he served as a law clerk to Madam Justice Proudfoot, Madam Justice Prowse and Mr. Justice Hall of the B.C.
 Court of Appeal.
 Mr. Greenberg regularly supervises legal clinics run by the UBC Law Students Legal Advice Program and is Past President and a member of the Board of the Greater Vancouver Law Students Legal Advice Society.
 Mr. Greenberg is also an elected Bencher of the Law Society of British Columbia for Vancouver County.
+This will be Mr. Greenberg's 16th year of teaching Civil Procedure at Allard.

-(B.A., Honours (York University), M.A.
+Alexandra Mitretodis (B.A., Honours (York University), M.A.
 (Queen's University), J.D./LL.L.
-(University of Ottawa)), is a litigation and dispute resolution lawyer in Vancouver with a practice in class actions, commercial litigation and international arbitration.
-Ms. Mitretodis has appeared as counsel before all levels of court in British Columbia, as well as the Federal Court and the Supreme Court of Canada.
+(University of Ottawa)), is a lawyer in the Litigation and Dispute Resolution Department of Fasken Martineau DuMoulin LLP in Vancouver with a practice in class actions, commercial litigation, and commercial arbitration (both domestic and international).
+Ms. Mitretodis is also a Director of the Vancouver International Arbitration Center.
+This will be Ms. Mitretodis' 5th year of teaching Civil Procedure at Allard.

-LAW 59 00.002 Civil Procedure Term 1 ✓ Term 2 Cameron, G. Fancourt-Smith Course 3 CREDITS
+LAW 590.002 Civil Proced ure ☐ Term 1 🗸 Te rm 2 Cameron, G .
+Fancourt-Smith Course 3 CREDITS